carevealed/PBCore/README.md

 Option 2: pip
 -------------

-1. Download the latest version in the dist folder to your Download folder
+1. Download the latest version (or eariler) in the dist folder to your Download folder
 2. In a terminal window, type:

         cd Downloads
-        sudo pip install CAVPP_Audio_Convert-0.1.1.tar.gz
+        sudo pip install CAVPP PBCore Tools-0.1.tar.gz

 3. Enter your computer password and the script will install along with all the dependencies.